 Lots of really interesting things to read and listen to this past week…..

 The always excellent blog on the Irish American Civil War by Damian Shiels had this post on the famous song Paddy’s Lament and its origins and history.
-The image below is by John Ross Dix and was published in 1864 (Library of Congress).
+The image on our blog page and below is by John Ross Dix and was published in 1864 (Library of Congress).

 Ireland and the Middle East in the British Empire is the latest podcast from the Irish History Show, presented by John Dorney and Cathal Brennan – an interesting listen and a subject we’d love to return to at the West Cork History Festival.